backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/CloudWatch.md

 - Important: CloudWatch Accepts metric data points **two weeks in the past** and **two hours in the future** (make sure to configure your EC2 instance time correctly)

 > [!note] To remember *Normal Metrics*: **Detailed (1 m)**, *Custom Metrics*: **Resolution (1 s)**, *Alarms*: **Resolution (10 s)**

+> [!question]- A telecommunications company that provides internet service for mobile device users maintains over 100 c4.large instances in the us-east-1 region.
+The EC2 instances run complex algorithms.
+The manager would like to track CPU utilisation of the EC2 instances as frequently as every 10 seconds.
+> *Create a high-resolution custom metric and push the data* using a script triggered every 10 seconds.
+> A high resolution custom metric has to be created since detailed monitoring can only happen at 1 minute intervals.

 ## Dashboards
 - We can create custom dashboards for quick access to key metrics and alarms.